 Introduction –What is money laundering?
-And Recent History of Money Laundering and Tax Evasion
+And Recent History of Money Laundering and Legal Tax Evasion

 If you’re a criminal they will catch you, as the saying goes, they even managed to catch Al Capone on tax evasion.
 Of course, the laws of tax evasion have seen as many developments since the days of Al Capone as there have been developments in the world of crime.
 Beginning in the days after 9/11, governments throughout the world started cracking down heavily on the financial side of organized crime and terrorism; specifically, the laundering of proceeds of criminal activity.
 Shortly after the financial crisis in 2007 in the United States, and in 2010 in Europe, a greater level of political scrutiny has been aimed at tax evasion schemes and aggressive tax avoidance.
 This has not only resulted in various acts of vigilante justice, such as the release of the Panama papers and the Paradise papers, but has also resulted in real changes to law enforcement.
 Most recently, the laws in relation to tax evasion and money laundering became inter-connected when tax evasion was added as a predicate offence to money laundering.